New Lease Accounting Standards

 Leases Move Onto Corporate Balance Sheets

-But off balance sheet leases will soon be a thing of the past.
-The Financial Accounting Standards Board (FASB), which governs the standards for US Generally Accepted Accounting Principles (GAAP) and the International Accounting Standards Board (IASB), which governs the International Financial Reporting Standards (IFRS), have introduced new lease accounting standards which will transfer these operating leases onto the balance sheet.
+However, off-balance sheet leases will soon be a thing of the past.
+The Financial Accounting Standards Board (FASB), which governs the standards for US Generally Accepted Accounting Principles (GAAP), and the International Accounting Standards Board (IASB), which governs the International Financial Reporting Standards (IFRS), have introduced new lease accounting standards which will transfer these operating leases onto the balance sheet.

 Full transparency – LeaseAccelerator markets “Enterprise Lease Accounting” software, the primary benefit of which is helping companies comply with the new lease accounting standards.
 As a result, we benefit from greater awareness of the new standards.

 Subscribe to Weekly Updates on the New Lease Accounting Standards